-- Revert: (CTRL+Alt+R) This command restores the file in the active window to the one currently on disk. - Close: (CTRL+F4) This command closes the active file.
+• Close: (CTRL+F4) This command closes the active file.
 It will optionally ask if you want to save any changes on disk.
-You can disable this query at Options / Preferences / Warnings / File. - Close All: This command closes all active files.
+You can disable this query at Options / Preferences / Warnings / File.

+• Close All: This command closes all active files.

-• Print Preview: This previews what the printed schematic, analysis plot, 3D plot, performance plot, or Monte Carlo plot will look like with current print options.
+• Print Preview (Ctrl+Alt+P): This previews what the printed schematic, analysis plot, 3D plot, performance plot, or Monte Carlo plot will look like with current print options.
 It also lets you select, move, and resize the schematic and plot.

-- Print: (CTRL+P) This command prints a copy of the document shown in Print Preview in accordance with the instructions in Print Setup. - Print Window: This command prints the contents of the active window. - Print Selected Region: This prints the selected region of a circuit.
+• Print: (CTRL+P) This command prints a copy of the document shown in Print Preview in accordance with the instructions in Print Setup.

+- Print Window: This command prints the contents of the active window. - Print Selected Region: This prints the selected region of a circuit.

-- Print Setup: This option changes the printer settings and paper choices.
-Its format will vary with different printers, but usually it lets you specify a particular printer to use and the paper size, source, and orientation. - Recent Files: This is a list of the most recently used files.
-You can reload or display any one of them by clicking on its file name.
-The number of files displayed is set from Preferences / Options / General / File List Size. - Exit: (ALT+F4) This exits the program.
+• Print Setup: This option changes the printer settings and paper choices.
+Its format will vary with different printers, but usually it lets you specify a particular printer to use and the paper size, source, and orientation.

+• Edit Recent Files: This lets you manage the display of recently used files The Recent Files dialog looks like this